Xamla/egomo_calibration/README.md

 you have to adapt the paths to your input data, the number of captured images, the ID of the used circle pattern, the output file names, the parameters you want to optimize, etc. A detailed list of these input arguments is given at the beginning of the start script.

+> **_NOTE:_**  The argument "alternating optimization" means that DH-parameters and hand-eye are repeatedly optimized after each other.
+Thus this argument should only be "True", if "optimize hand-eye" is set to "True".
+Moreover, "with_torso_optimization" should only be set to "True", if "with_torso_movement_in_data" is also "True", because if there is no torso movement within the data, the torso joint cannot be optimized.

-Then, with the terminal go into the folder containing the start script and call the script from there:
+Next, with the terminal go into the folder containing the start script and call the script from there:
 ```
 cd /home/xamla/git/egomo_calibration/examples/
 ./run_dh_calib_motoman_end_of_arm_cameras.sh